-The storage address register (SAR) in the CPU, provides . storage address bits.
-The address bit lines must be held active throughout the read and write operations.
+Storage address bits are provided by the storage address register (SAR), a part of the system external to the BSM.
+The address bit lines must be held active throughout the read and the write cycles.

-The 8K BSM uses SAR bits 3-15 to access all the addresses in the 8K of storage (Figure 2-6).
+A total of 13 SAR bits (bits 3 through 15) are used to access the addresses found in 8K storage (Figure 2-6).

-The 16K BSM requires the use of SAR bit 2 as byte control.
-Byte control circuits determine which sense data latches (0-8 or 9-17) to use during a read operation and 'store new' operation.
+The 12K and 16K versions require the use of SAR bit 2 as byte control.
+Byte control circuits determine which data latches (0-8 or 9-17) to use during one byte (9 bit) readout.